 - Get Enough Sleep

 Working out is another easy way to improve vocal health for singers.
 Good singers have to be very in touch with their bodies, and physical exercise helps you develop kinesthetic awareness.
 Exercise also helps alleviate tension, especially tension associated with sitting at a desk for long periods of time.
 This modern tension often centers around the throat, and throat tension is terrible for singing.
-Shaking your body out of this rigid mode can work wonders for your singing.
+Shaking this tension out of your body can work wonders for your singing.
 But don’t think that you need to chain yourself to a treadmill to get results.
 Simply go for a walk, lift some weights, or dance around your living room to relieve built-up stress.

 Addressing your allergies is one vocal health tip you may not have considered.
 I have seasonal allergies, so I take medication and use nasal sprays to alleviate post-nasal drip.
 Post-nasal drip is when mucus drips onto your vocal cords, irritating them and sometimes causing vocal issues.
 If you have allergies, you need to be aware of this and take appropriate precautions.
 Alleviating your allergies won’t just make you feel better, but it will make you sound better, too!

 I’m lucky enough not to suffer from acid reflux, but many singers do.
 Acid reflux bathes the vocal cords in stomach acid, which is as horrible for the voice as you would expect.
-Please see a doctor immediately if you think you have acid reflux.
+See a doctor immediately if you think you have acid reflux.
 There might be a medication that your doctor recommends or foods you can avoid to keep you and your vocal cords in prime condition.

 - Warm Up